elvisbrevi/cdk-lambda-apigateway-codepipeline/README.md

-# CDK TypeScript Project with AWS API Gateway, Lambda, DynamoDB, and Cognito
+# CDK TypeScript Project with AWS API Gateway, Lambda, DynamoDB, Cognito, and CodePipeline

 Welcome to your CDK TypeScript project!
 This is a blank project for CDK development with TypeScript that enables you to deploy AWS infrastructure in a programmable way.